What The Plan Will Do

 An investment in Edina’s parks, recreation and quality of life

-Guided by feedback from residents, City leaders and staff have proposed a $64.6 million investment in Braemar Park and Arena and Fred Richards.
+Guided by feedback from residents, City leaders and staff put forward a $71 million plan for Braemar Park and Arena and Fred Richards that would be pursued in two phases.

-With a proposed investment of $17.7 million, repurposing Fred Richards Park would include:
+An investment of $17.7 million, to repurpose Fred Richards Park will include:

 Fred